 A copy of the 2022 release form, a competition submission checklist, and official competition rules for students and teachers can be found below.
 For any further questions or concerns, please call our Sandy Springs District Office at (470) 773-6330 or email firstname.lastname@example.org.

-Each spring, a nation-wide high school arts competition is hosted by the U.S. House of Representatives.
+Each spring, a nationwide high school arts competition is hosted by the U.S. House of Representatives.
 The Congressional Art Competition is an opportunity to recognize and encourage the artistic talent of students in the Sixth Congressional District and across the nation.
 One winner from each district will be selected to travel to Washington, D.C. to see their artwork displayed in the U.S. Capitol.

-- Drawings - including pastels, colored pencil, pencil, charcoal, ink, and markers (It is recommended that charcoal and pastel drawings be fixed.)
+- Drawings: colored pencil, pencil, ink, marker, pastels, charcoal (It is recommended that charcoal and pastel drawings be fixed.)

-- Prints - including lithographs, silkscreen, and block prints
+- Prints: lithographs, silkscreen, block prints

-- Mixed Media - use of more than two mediums such as pencil, ink, watercolor, etc.
+- Mixed Media: use of more than two mediums such as pencil, ink, watercolor, etc.

 - Computer-generated art

-All entries must be original in concept, design and execution and may not violate any U.S. copyright laws.
-Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
-Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).
+Each entry must be original in concept, design, and execution and may not violate U.S. copyright laws.
+Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement), that was created by someone other than the student is a violation of the competition rules and will not be accepted.